withriley/slackbot-cloud-function/README.md

 3. You will need to generate a new [Slack App](https://api.slack.com/apps/) and get the 'Signing Secret' from the main page - this will need to be used for the `var.slack_secret` variable.
 4. Once the Cloud Function has been spun up you can use the ouput `"function_url"` to get the `http` link for use in creating a new `/slash` command.
 This can be created in the `Slash Commands` section of your new Slack App.
 5. Once the command is created and the Slack App installed into your Slack org you can begin using it!

+## Requirements

+1. This module enables them but the following APIs are required to be enabled:
+   1. Pub/Sub
+   2. Cloud Functions
+   3. Secrets Manager
+   4. Cloud Build
+2. You will also need to be able to add unauthenticated users to the IAM invokers so any org policies enforcing authenticated users will break this.
+Review your org policies first!

 ## Template Usage Instructions :sparkles: